Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Literature review

-To the best of our knowledge, most of the approaches of the last paragraph do not apply to functions of the type $\sigma(w^\top x + b)$, where $\sigma$ is neither concave nor convex.
-The only exception in terms of applicability is the convex optimization formulation for the envelope computation considered in \cite{khajavirad2012convex,khajavirad2013convex}, which is very general.
+To the best of our knowledge, most of these approaches do not apply to functions of the type $\sigma(w^\top x + b)$, when $\sigma$ is neither concave nor convex.
+The only exception is the formulation considered in \cite{khajavirad2012convex,khajavirad2013convex}, which is very general.
 However, it is unclear to us how to exploit this formulation in order to obtain a simple expression of the envelope.